 Scientific Explanation

 The mathematical foundation of these methods relies on vector calculus and the concept of signed area.
+Here's the thing — the formula works because the cross product of two vectors (represented by the coordinate multiplications) yields a value proportional to the area of the parallelogram they span.
 The Shoelace Formula, in essence, calculates the net area swept by the position vector as it travels around the polygon.
-The formula works because the cross product of two vectors (represented by the coordinate multiplications) yields a value proportional to the area of the parallelogram they span.
-Think about it: by summing these values, we effectively sum the areas of trapezoids formed between each edge and the x-axis.
-The absolute value ensures the area is positive, regardless of whether you traversed the vertices clockwise or counterclockwise Not complicated — just consistent..
+By summing these values, we effectively sum the areas of trapezoids formed between each edge and the x-axis.
+The absolute value ensures the area is positive, regardless of whether you traversed the vertices clockwise or counterclockwise.

 Triangulation works on the principle of additivity of area.
-The total area of a polygon is invariant to how it is subdivided, provided the subdivisions do not overlap and cover the entire region.
-This principle is rooted in the axioms of measure theory, where the measure (or area) of a disjoint union of sets is the sum of their measures And that's really what it comes down to.
-No workaround needed..
+That's why the total area of a polygon is invariant to how it is subdivided, provided the subdivisions do not overlap and cover the entire region.
+This principle is rooted in the axioms of measure theory, where the measure (or area) of a disjoint union of sets is the sum of their measures Worth keeping that in mind..

 To build on this, the concept of the centroid (geometric center) is often involved in more complex integrations or when balancing the polygon.
 While not necessary for basic area calculation, understanding the centroid helps in advanced applications such as physics and engineering mechanics, where the distribution of area matters.